 Don't fight the overlap rule.
 If two tasks at 09:00 to 12:00 and 10:00 to 12:00 surprise you with only 3 hours toward the cap, the rule is doing its job.
 Billing still gets both.

-Audit warnings weekly.
-Use the warnings report to see which staff repeatedly approach the cap.
+Review violations weekly.
+Managers can check the rest-period violation log and the audit log under Organizations, then Compliance.
 The point is to act on patterns before the labor inspector does.

 Common Questions